btel/python-in-neuroscience-tutorials/README.md

 ## Citing

-To cite us you can use Zenodo DOI:
+To cite the tutorials you can use Zenodo's DOI:

     Bartosz Telenczuk, 2017.
-Python in neuroscience - tutorials. doi:10.5281/zenodo.345422
+Python in neuroscience - tutorials.
+Zenodo. doi:10.5281/zenodo.345422